Are you an adviser? Go to Unbiased Pro

 What happens to my defined contribution pension when I die?

 If you die before age 75, any unspent pension pot will pass tax-free to your beneficiaries, provided the money is paid within two years of the provider becoming aware of your death.
+The LSDBA may apply, which allows beneficiaries to receive up to a certain amount tax-free.

-If you die before the age of 75, what they receive will be taxed as income (but they have the same choices as to how they receive it).
+They can take it as a lump sum, drawdown, or an annuity.
+If you die after the age of 75, what they receive will be taxed as income (but they have the same choices as to how they receive it).

 If you’ve chosen to buy a joint annuity when you retire, this will typically be paid to your spouse or civil partner for the rest of their life.